rickosborne/skyline/story/iaso/116-logging.md

 Read to everyone:

 > The pre-dawn light is pink and orange in the east as you step out of the lodge.
-> Iala stands at the top of the hill, just to the side of a post-mounted torch.
+> Grethe stands at the top of the hill, just to the side of a post-mounted torch.
 > She beckons you over without calling to you, keeping her voice low when she speaks.
 >
 > "I like you already, newcomers — up early and ready to work."